linux-system-roles/network/README.md

 Similar to `controller`, the `parent` references the connection profile in the ansible role.
-Here is how to specify the VLAN ID
+Here is a way to specify the VLAN ID

 ```yaml
 type: vlan